FTC Disclosure: This post is sponsored by Georgia-Pacific. All thoughts and opinions are my own. #GeorgiaPacificPartner

 Sustainability on a Larger Scale

-In 2010, Georgia-Pacific embarked on a decade-long campaign to Endangered Forest Mapping.
+In 2010, Georgia-Pacific embarked on a decade-long campaign for Endangered Forest Mapping.
 GP worked with the University of Georgia to design a geographic information process, creating data sets of the forests in the 19 states where GP sourced wood for their paper products.

 All in all, 6.6 million acres of endangered forests and special areas were mapped and are now annually monitored and cared for.

 Many of these land stewardship practices and environmentalism have expanded through scale and technology, since the early 1900s.
-Georgia-Pacific is one such example of a paper producing company that has recognized how important sustainability is.
+Georgia-Pacific is one such example of a paper-producing company that has recognized how important sustainability is.